cometkim/unicode-segmenter/README.md

 ## Benchmarks

-This library aims to be lighter and faster than alternatives in the ecosystem.
+`unicode-segmenter` aims to be lighter and faster than alternatives in the ecosystem while fully spec compliant.
+So the benchmark is tracking the performance, bundle size, and Unicode version compliance of several libraries.

 Look [benchmark](benchmark) to see how it works.